vbwyrde/AG_UI_Test/DOCUMENTATION.md

    - Uses Server-Sent Events (SSE) for real-time communication
    - Implements the AG_UI event hierarchy from the protocol
    - Supports streaming responses with proper event sequencing
-   - Demonstrates proper event encoding using `EventEncoder`
+   - Features enhanced events with structured metadata and performance tracking

 2. **Event Types**
-   - `RUN_STARTED`: Signals the beginning of an agent run
+   - `RUN_STARTED`: Signals the beginning of an agent run with enhanced metadata
-   - `RUN_FINISHED`: Signals the completion of an agent run
+   - `RUN_FINISHED`: Signals the completion of an agent run with performance metrics
    - `TEXT_MESSAGE_START`: Indicates the start of a text message
    - `TEXT_MESSAGE_CONTENT`: Contains the actual message content
    - `TEXT_MESSAGE_END`: Signals the end of a text message
    - `RUN_ERROR`: Handles error conditions during execution
+   - Enhanced events with correlation tracking and sequence validation

 3. **Message Flow**
    ```mermaid